migratorydata/terraform-azure-migratorydata/README.md

 nano /var/log/migratorydata/all/out.log
 ```

 - To access the monitoring tools, you can use the public IP address of the monitor virtual machine.
 You can find it running the following command, and find the value of `monitor-public-ip-grafana-access` in the output.
-By default the username and password for Grafana are `admin` and `update_password` respectively:
+By default the username and password for Grafana are `admin` and `update_password` respectively.
+To access the MigratoryData dashboard, go to Dashboard -> General in the Grafana UI.
+For logging, go to Explore and select the `Loki` data source.

 ```bash
 terraform output